Azumaya Algebras and Obstructions to Quadratic Pairs over a Scheme: Obstructions to Quadratic Pairs

 \begin{remark}{\rm Since $2_{\cA} = 1_{\cA}+\sigma(1_{\cA})$ is always in the image of $\cA(S) \to \cSymd_{\cA,\sigma}(S)$, it follows that $\delta(2_{\cA})=2 \Strong(\cA,\si)=0$ so that $2\Weak(\cA,\si)=0$ also.
 In particular, if $2$ is invertible over $S$ we recover the fact that $(\cA,\si)$ always extends to a quadratic triple. } \end{remark}

 The following lemma describes a special case in which we know the strong obstruction is non-trivial.
-An example where this occurs is given in Example \ref{example_strong}. \begin{lem} Let $(\cA,\si)$ be a non-trivial Azumaya $\cO$--algebra with locally quadratic orthogonal involution such that $\cA(S) = \cO(S)$ and $2\cO(S) = 0$.
+An example where this occurs is given in Example \ref{example_strong} and Lemma \ref{lem_mukai}. \begin{lem} Assume $S$ is non-empty.
+Let $(\cA,\si)$ be an Azumaya $\cO$--algebra with locally quadratic orthogonal involution such that $\cO(S) \iso \cA(S)$ and $2\cO(S) = 0$.
 Then, the strong obstruction $\Om(\cA, \si)$ is non-trivial. \end{lem} \begin{proof} The exact sequence